dis-sg/dis-sg.github.io/_mascotdex/bobo.md

 <h3>Lost media: Bobo filmlets, sticker designs</h3>

-<i>Have a trivia nugget about Creative Cory?
+<i>Have a trivia nugget about Bobo?
 Share your stories, photos and videos with us at designinsingapore65@gmail.com</i>